hadisotudeh/cfg-datascience-task/README.md

-# City Football Group Data Scientist Interview Task
+# CFG Data Scientist Task
 This repository contains what Hadi Sotudeh did as part of the City Football Group (CFG) data scientist interview task.